 I haven’t been wrestling with Time after all.
 We were dancing, and I just didn’t know it.

-This article originally appeared in the November 2013 issue of Barbara Morris’s online newsletter Put Old on Hold.
+This article originally appeared in the January 2014 edition of Barbara Morris’s online newsletter Put Old on Hold.

-Mary Lloyd is a consultant and speaker and author of Supercharged Retirement: Ditch the Rocking Chair, Trash the Remote, and Do What You Love (which she wrote for those who want a better life than the current retirement stereotypes define).
+Mary Lloyd is a consultant and speaker and author of Supercharged Retirement: Ditch the Rocking Chair, Trash the Remote, and Do What You Love, for those who want to build their own best retirement.
 Her first novel, Widow Boy will be out in 2014.
 For more, see her website.